 10 things to check before buying a home

 Many of us have grown up with the dream of building or buying our very own dream home.
+Some people fancy having a mansion while for others, having a posh apartment in one of the best residential projects in Mumbai is the ultimate desire.
 But as it is one of the largest investments one can make, it is imperative for home buyers to carefully evaluate every single detail, from costs, government policies, taxes to the loan plans.

 Therefore, to make the entire process less stressful, we at Piramal Realty have put together a checklist for you.

 It is advisable to check the basic amenities, like the plumbing, construction, and safe electrical connections.
-It always makes more sense to weigh the pros and cons before acquiring the property than realising it post occupation.
+It always makes more sense to weigh the pros and cons before acquiring the property than realising them post-occupation.

 The concept of luxury living is witnessing a paradigm shift.
 In present times, as the real estate industry goes through a strong resurgence, the one thing that has remained constant is the importance of project locations.
 A prime location, closer to economic parks, recreational centres, educational institutes, and hospitals should always be favoured and be an instrumental factor during decision-making.